Adnan-Tech-AI/Face_Recognition_AI_Model/README.md

 # Face recognition app using Streamlit

-This is a face recognition application built using Python, [Face-Recognition API](https://github.com/ageitgey/face_recognition) and Streamlit framework.
+This is a face recognition application built using Python and Streamlit framework.
 The app allows users to upload an image containing faces and performs face recognition using the face recognition library.

 ## Features